-The packages also include accuracy statistics, so that you can measure how your accuracy improves over time.
+The packages all include accuracy statistics allowing you to measure how your accuracy improves over time.
 There are usually two statistics: one measures the overall error at each stroke; this can be useful in a tower situation to tell whether you are consistently quick on one stroke or another.
-As errors can be positive or negative and cancel each other out, a second statistic, ‘average error’ or ‘standard deviation’, is usually provided, which measures how variable the striking is overall.
+As errors can be positive or negative and cancel each other out, a second statistic, "average error" or "standard deviation", is usually provided, which measures how variable the striking is overall.

-Once you have mastered ringing a bell at a steady speed in ‘rounds’, you can then move on to practising call changes.
+Once you have mastered ringing a bell at a steady speed in rounds, you can then move on to practising call changes.
 At home or on your smartphone, you can use the software to help understand the theory.
-In the tower, with an instructor, you can practice physically ringing the bell quicker or slower at handstroke.
-Kaleidoscope exercises then allow you to practice changing at backstroke as well, and increasing the frequency of the changes of speed, till you have mastered the three speeds of ringing at both strokes.
-These exercises are pre-programmed in to some of the packages, as are most of the exercises for Learning the Ropes Levels 2 to 5.
+In the tower, with an instructor, you can practise physically ringing the bell quicker or slower at handstroke.
+Kaleidoscope exercises allow you to practise changing place at backstroke as well, and to increase the frequency of the changes of speed, till you have mastered the three speeds of ringing at both strokes.
+These exercises are pre-programmed into some of the packages, as are most of the exercises for Learning the Ropes Levels 2 to 5.

 All of the packages have video clips of moving ringers so that when practising on a bell with a sensor you can watch the other ropes and practise your ropesight.
 They also include features to help you spot which bell you should be following, such as flashes or winks.

 Abel is probably the commonest application in use and was first released by Chris Hughes in 1993.
 Since then ringers have bought more than 10,000 copies.
 If you have an older version of Abel it can be upgraded for free by downloading an update from the Abel website.